-(2) As soon as reasonably practicable after the adoption of a plan or programme - (a) the responsible authority shall inform - (i) the consultation bodies; (ii) the persons who, in relation to the plan or programme, were public consultees for the purposes of regulation 13; and (iii) where the responsible authority is not the Secretary of State, the Secretary of State; and (b) the Secretary of State shall inform the Member State with which consultations in relation to the plan or programme have taken place under regulation 14(4), of the matters referred to in paragraph (3).
+(2) As soon as reasonably practicable after the adoption of a plan or programme - (a) the responsible authority must inform - (i) the consultation bodies; (ii) the persons who, in relation to the plan or programme, were public consultees for the purposes of regulation 13; and (iii) where the responsible body is not the National Assembly, the National Assembly; and (b) the National Assembly must inform the Secretary of State, of the matters referred to in paragraph (3).

-- (3) The matters are - - (a) that the plan or programme has been adopted; - (b) the date on which it was adopted; and - (c) the address (which may include a website) at which a copy of - - (i) the plan or programme, as adopted, - (ii) its accompanying environmental report, and - (iii) a statement containing the particulars specified in paragraph (4), may be viewed, or from which a copy may be obtained.
+- (3) The matters are - - (a) that the plan or programme has been adopted; - (b) the date on which it was adopted; and - (c) the address (which may include a website) at which a copy of - - (i) the plan or programme, as adopted; - (ii) its accompanying environmental report; and - (iii) a statement containing the particulars specified in paragraph(4), may be viewed, or from which a copy may be obtained.